-If you are looking for the best way to spend 3 days in San Diego, then this post will help.
-Here are the best things to do in San Diego in 3 days, where to go and what to see.
-It also has some travel tips to make your own San Diego itinerary even better.
+If you are planning your 3-day San Diego itinerary, this post will help.
+Find out where to go and what to see.
+It also has some travel tips to make your San Diego itinerary even better.

 San Diego is one of the most popular vacation destinations in the US on the west coast.
 Although it is not as well-known as Los Angeles or San Francisco, it is still a great choice for a trip at any time of the year.
 With great weather and lots of beaches, museums, and parks, this city has something to please everyone – families, couples, or solo travelers.

-Before talking about the main activities for your 3-day Seattle itinerary, here are some important travel tips for a smooth trip.
+Before talking about the main activities for your 3-day San Diego trip, here are some important travel tips for a smooth trip.

 Weather in San Diego

-What to Pack for a San Diego Trip
+What to Pack for 3 Days in San Diego

 Since San Diego has pretty mild weather normally, you can pack pretty much the same all year.
 During the summer months, take some sandals, shorts, and t-shirts with you for the warmer afternoons, but make sure you have a jacket, just in case you’re out at night.

-For winter, sneakers and boots, pants and long-sleeved shirts are great, but be prepared for warm-ish afternoons and colder evenings.
-Also, there’s nothing more chilling than a cold rain, so pack a coat in case you run into a storm.
+For winter, sneakers, boots, pants, and long-sleeved shirts are great but be prepared for warm-ish afternoons and colder evenings.
+Also, there’s nothing more chilling than cold rain, so pack a coat in case you run into a storm.

-For a luxury option, I suggest the Pendry Hotel downtown, which has great amenities and service, or the Pantai Inn in La Jolla, which offers a boutique experience and great location.
+- For a luxury option, I suggest the Pendry Hotel downtown, which has great amenities and service, or the Pantai Inn in La Jolla, which offers a boutique experience and a great location.

-For a mid-range hotel, try the San Diego Marriot Gaslamp Quarter in the downtown area, which has a good location, or the Hotel La Jolla, which has pretty balcony views.
+- For a mid-range hotel, try the San Diego Marriott Gaslamp Quarter in the downtown area, which has a good location.

-For a budget option, you could stay at Holiday Inn Express – Downtown San Diego, which includes breakfast, or the La Jolla Cove Suites, which has vintage décor and good location.
+- For a budget option, you could stay at Holiday Inn Express – Downtown San Diego, which includes breakfast, or the La Jolla Cove Suites, which has vintage décor and a good location.

 Note that most of the hotels are more expensive in La Jolla than in San Diego proper, so just keep that in mind as you are booking.

-If you plan to stop at a lot of the main attractions during your 3-day San Diego itinerary, such as the Air & Space Museum, Legoland, and Belmont Park (and others mentioned in this post), then I suggest getting the Go San Diego Pass.
-You can get one for just 3 days and it will save you money on entrance fees.
+If you plan to stop at many main attractions, such as the Air & Space Museum, Legoland, and Belmont Park (and others mentioned in this post), I suggest getting the Go San Diego Pass.
+You can get one for just 3 days, and it will save you money on entrance fees.

 Balboa Park is a must on any 3-day itinerary in San Diego.
 Encompassing 1200 acres, this park is more than a park and has something to offer every visitor.